Vegan Easter Guide

 The sad truth is, many of these chicks will eventually be euthanized because there are not enough adoptive homes for them.

-But this is only one method; the other is even crueler.
+But this is only one method; others are even crueler.

 Please remember, baby chicks might seem like a cute gift, but they grow up into adult chickens who will need time, attention, and veterinary care.
 Instead of offering children brightly colored chicks as real, live toys choose a cute stuffed toy for their vegan Easter basket instead.